-PLAN0111 Introduction to Planning (G)
+Introduction to Planning (G) Staff Contact: Mr S. Harris

 Structure of towns, cities and regions.
 Needs and activities of people.
 Land use, transport and service systems.
 Planning theories, aims and objectives.
 Planning at different scales and in different time frames.
 Planning as a process.
-Planning studies, information systems, statistics, research methodology, computer applications.
+Planning studies.

-PLAN0121 Local Planning 1 (G)
+Local Planning 1 (G)